About Dr. Davis

-The Secret History of the War on Cancer was a top pick by Newsweek that influenced national cancer policy by the Cancer Association of South Africa, and is being used at major schools of public health, including Harvard, Emory, and Tulane University.
-Her most recent book, Disconnect–the truth about cell phone radiation, forms the foundation for policy changes in Canada, Israel and elsewhere.
+Her book the Secret History of the War on Cancer was a top pick by Newsweek that influenced national cancer policy by the Cancer Association of South Africa, and is being used at major schools of public health, including Harvard, Emory, and Tulane University.
+Her book, Disconnect–the truth about cell phone radiation, forms the foundation for policy changes in Canada, Israel and elsewhere.

 Dr. Davis also was the founding director of the Board on Environmental Studies and Toxicology of the U.S. National Research Council, National Academy of Sciences and the only woman to serve as Scholar in Residence, 1983-1993.
 Among the NAS reports she directed were those advising that tobacco smoke be removed from airplanes and the environments of young children.